 Zero Tolerance 0200

 The ZT 0200 is one boss knife.
 The 4.0″ blade is thick and robust.
 In fact, I’d call it bomb proof.
 The knife fills the hand, making grip particularly easy especially considering the great texturing on the G10 scales.
 The blade steel is 154CM, which again has nice corrosion resistance and good edge retaining capabilities, which in other words means that it stays sharp for a while.
 The deployment mechanism is a flipper, which works great, with an additional thumb stud if you prefer to use it.
 It deploys quickly and the action is smooth.
-The knife can be had for 125 bucks, so a little pricey compared to some of the others, however consider how robust it is and it’s still a deal.

 At 7.8 ounces, the ZT 0200 is a beast.
 I recommend this knife for a survival folder or for general use around the house.
 The size makes is cumbersome to carry every day, not to mention the blade length makes it illegal to carry in many locales.

 The Kershaw Leek is a great little knife, particularly for the price point.
 The blade is only 3.0″ on this one, which makes it extremely pocketable.
 The Leek can be had in a variety of blade steels, including composite blades where the cutting edge is different than the rest of the blade.
 The most commonly found steel is 14C28N, which isn’t my favorite, but it isn’t half bad either.
 While I prefer the S30V and 154CM, 14C28N is a great steel for the price point.
 The frame lock is awesome as it locks up great with no blade play whatsoever.
 The most common handle is bead blasted steel, which looks great, but the Leek can be found with other handle materials as well.
 The deployment mechanism is a flipper, but this one is spring assisted so it takes only a light touch to deploy the blade.
-The Leek costs roughly 40 dollars, and is a high value for the money.
+The Leek is a high value for the money.

 At a mere 3.0 ounces, this knife just melts into your pocket and is hardly noticed.
 It is a great every day carry or light duty knife, although a little small and light to succeed in a survival role.
 Overall, it looks good enough to be considered a gentleman’s knife and it performs well enough that I can strongly recommend one.

 I would be remiss if I didn’t include at least one Swiss Army knife in my article dealing with trying to find the best pocket knife.
 The Soldier has some features I like over other Swiss army knives.
 First, the thumb hole allows you to open the blade one handed.
 Few Swiss army knives have this feature, and it is one I consider extremely valuable.
 The blade is 3.0″ and easy to sharpen, making the knife compact and easy to fit in your pocket.
 The knife has a plethora of other tools as well, including screw drivers, bottle openers and even a saw.
 The blade is stainless steel, which provides ample corrosion resistance.
 It has a rubber coating on the handle to allow good grip in both the wet and dry.
 Also, the blade locks open on this one, which is rare for a Swiss army knife.
-At just under 50 bucks, it’s a great buy.
+Overall, it’s a great buy.

 The knife weighs 4.0 ounces, which is worth it for all of the extra tools you get.
 It makes a great every day carry and general use knife.
 I wouldn’t recommend this as a standalone survival knife, for similar reasons to the Leek.